CalyxOS/calyxos.org/pages/_posts/2025-08-27-last-ota-update-before-new-calyxos-release.md

 ---
-title: Last OTA update before new CalyxOS release
+title: Last OTA update before the new CalyxOS release
 date: 2025-08-27
 ---